 We have a world famous knife shop “Moritaka Hamono” near Myoken shrine.
 They have a 700-hundred-year history as Samurai sword smiths.
 They have been focused on kitchen knife making after their ancestor made up their mind to give upon making Samurai swords for their living because Samurai lost their privilege to wear swords as Edo period ended. (period of Tokugawa Shogun’s domination, 1603 – 1868).
 However, their knife making method is based on the traditional sword forging technique and experience.
 They ship their hand-made knives to overseas dealing with over 60 countries of the world.
 If you would like to purchase their products online, you will have to wait at least 8 months for your turn to come.

 But if you join my tour, you can get into their workshop where any visitors are not basically allowed to entry, and see how they forge the blades.
 If lucky, you might be able to watch them putting the knives into the fire to forge.
 And purchase the hand-made knives on the spot next to the workshop.

-Have you ever visited a Japanese home before?
+Have you ever visited Japanese home before?
 I mean, a private house.
 If not, how about visiting my parents’ house where I grew up.
 It is a typical modern-traditional type of house built in 1993.
 It should be an opportunity to observe both Shinto and Buddhist altars furnished on Tatami mats, where you are welcomed.
-If my parents are not busy, they might welcome you.
-Or you could observe how they work on Japanese agriculture around the household’s paddies or farm.
+If my parents are not busy, they are glad to welcome you.
+Or you could observe how they work on Japanese agriculture around the family’s paddies or farm.